Last update: 2014.04.19

 I also have two rack-mount APC Smart-UPS 2200VA UPSs, five APC Back-UPS XPS 1500VA UPSs, and an APC Back-UPS 1000VA UPS in the server room to keep the nasty storms that roll through this part of Nebraska from cooking my lab.
 Check out this photo I snapped in 2012 during one of those storms.
 See what I mean?
 This was directly over my house!

 When it comes to any sort of lab or shared computing environment, shared storage is your number one focus.
 I have two storage arrays in the lab.
 Unless you have incomprehensible amounts of patience, if you have the volume of VMs running 24/7 that I do, one or two shared disks simply will not do.
 My storage was constructed with performance in mind as well as redundancy and management.
 IOPs DO matter, even in a lab.
-Eventually I will migrate this to smaller, less noisy and heat-producing SSD-based units, but for now, this unit works great!

 My first storage device is a home-build SAN with 18 500GB SATA drives.
 It is a similar device by an Ebay vendor located here.
 It’s a Rackables 3U rackmount chassis that has 16 hot-swap SATA bays in the front and two more in the back.
 It has two dual-core AMD Opterons with 8GB of memory and two 3Ware 8-port SATA controllers (so it cost less than the item listed above).
-I also added a dual-port PCI-X gigabit network adapter so I have fast reliable network performance.
+I also added two dual-port Intel PCI-X gigabit network adapters so I have fast reliable network performance.

 I added a Compact Flash to SATA adapter that mounts in an expansion bay and popped in a 4GB CF card so that I can boot this thing with no spindles attached.
 I have the latest stable version of OpenFiler installed on the CF card, and use it as the firmware for the SAN.
-I have the iSCSI target configured on the machine and used it as shared storage for the VMware environment.
+I have the NFS server configured on the machine and used it as shared storage for the VMware environment.
 It is absolutely bullet proof and has had rock solid reliability for years.

 The most expensive part of this storage array is, of course, the disks.
 I have 18 500GB Hitachi Deskstar SATA drives in this unit.
 I have two disk groups of nine disks in a RAID-5 configuration with a hot spare per disk group.
 This gives me six usable terabytes of raw disk that I can present to my VMware and Hyper-V environments in whatever manner I need.